getopenmono/monodocs/tutorials/arduino_quoting_arnold.md

 When we have network access, we are ready to do a *HTTP Post* call to IFTTT.
 On IFTTT you need to setup a custom *Applet* using their [*new applet*](https://ifttt.com/create) site.

-This *applet* *if this* part must be a *Webhook*.
-This is the component that receives the data from mono.
-You can whatever service you like as the *then that* part.
-I used the IFTTT App Push Notification service.
-This means that is get a push notification whenever the Webhook is called.
+The applet's *if this* part must be a *Webhook*.
+This is the component that receives the data from Mono.
+You can use whatever service you like as the *then that* part.
+I used the *Pushover* service, to forward the quote as a *Push Notification*.
+This means I will get a push notification whenever the Webhook is called.

 To get the URL of the webhook, is tricky.
 Open [this page](https://ifttt.com/maker_webhooks) and click on *Documentation*.
 The URL should be on the form: